vsanin42/minishell/README.md

 2. export =, export =aaa should print not a valid identifier - DONE, tested
 3. cd cannot have multiple arguments - DONE, test
 4. env $PWD should be updated when we cd - DONE, test
+5. echo -n -n -n should take all the options as one, not first as options and others as arguments

 # 15.12. by Vlad
 - i don't understand env builtin, need explanation (no thought head empty)